 tyDi: Umm, I wrote three hundred songs in three years to get to the twenty songs that made the album.

 tyDi: Yeah! [laughing] Pretty full on, but I didn’t produce all of those songs, I have only written them, so like I said before; when I start a track on piano and the add the lyrics, I listen to them the next day and scrap them because I didn’t think they were good enough.

 Rob: Do you have a high standard?

-tyDi: Yeah you could say that. [both laugh] But yeah, definately around three hundred projects.
+tyDi: Yeah you could say that. [laugh] But yeah, definitely around three hundred projects.